pangeo-data/governance/governance.md

 To become eligible for being a Steering Council Member an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least six months.
-Potential Council Members are nominated by Community Contributors and voted upon by the existing Council, after asking if the potential Member is interested and willing to serve in that capacity.
+After confirming the potential Council Member is interested and willing to serve in that capacity, Members are nominated by Community Contributors and voted upon by the existing Council via majority vote.

 When considering potential Members, the Council will look at candidates with a comprehensive view of their contributions.
 This will include but is not limited